-EARLY INTERVENTION THERAPY-BIRTH TO THREE
+EARLY INTERVENTION THERAPY - BIRTH TO THREE

-Early intervention programs provide specialized health, educational, and therapeutic services during the first three years of life for children who have developmental delays or disabilities.
+Early intervention programs provide specialized health, educational and therapeutic services during the first three years of life for children who have developmental delays or disabilities.

 Children who are considered "at risk" of developing a delay may also receive services.
-The most common intervention services for children after stroke are physical therapy, speech and language therapy, and occupational therapy.
+The most common intervention services for children after stroke are physical therapy, speech therapy, and occupational therapy.
 These services are mandated by a federal law called the Individuals with Disabilities Education Act (IDEA).
-The law requires that all states provide early intervention services for any child who qualify, with the goal of enhancing the development of infants and toddlers.
-6
+The law requires that all states provide early intervention services for any child who qualifies, with the goal of enhancing the development of infants and toddlers.

-Intervention is vital during this very early time after stroke because a child learns and develops at the fastest rate during these first few years.
+Intervention is vital during this very early time after stroke because a child learns and develops at the fastest rate during these first few years of life.
 It's important not to miss out on this crucial part of your child's development.

-The goal is always to help your child achieve the highest function and interaction at home and in the community.
+The goal is always to help your child achieve the highest function and interaction at home and within the community.
 Early intervention can also be a huge support and guidance to your family.
-There is a lot to know about early intervention, we have covered the basics to help as you get started.
+There is a lot to know about early intervention, so we have covered the basics to help as you get started.
+Your child's neurologist can put you in touch with early intervention programs in your community, or many states have online information and further explanations for parents detailing the early intervention services in each state.